jordanbemmels/kiwi-holocene/01_Identify_Zchr_scaffolds.md

 Zhang J, Li C, Zhou Q, Zhang G. 2015 Improving the ostrich genome assembly using optical mapping data.
 Gigascience 4, 4–6.<br>
 Xu L, Wa Sin SY, Grayson P, Edwards S V., Sackton TB, Mank J. 2019 Evolutionary dynamics of sex chromosomes of Paleognathous birds.
 Genome Biol.
 Evol.
 11, 2376–2390.

+Save the list of ostrich Z-chromosome scaffolds as the following file:

+*ostrich_Zscaffolds_withNames.txt*

+Use the *R* script *determineWhichKiwiZ_git.R* to determine which kiwi scaffolds putatively map to ostrict Z-chromosome scaffolds.
+These will be those with ≥50% of the total alignment length or ≥500,000 bp matching.
+The output file is called:

+*kiwi_zChr_scaffolds.txt*